Frequently Asked Questions

 What is Fly Night?

 Fly Night is our graduation ceremony for STEPS, which happens on Thursday evening.
 Immediate family members are invited to attend our Fly Night ceremonies at the Warped Wings Fly Field in Allendale.
-We start with a light dinner, a brief presentation, graduation ceremony, and then the girls get to fly their planes!
-After the girls fly their planes, our staff will convert their plane into an unpowered glider so that it can be taken home.
+We start with a light dinner, a brief presentation, graduation ceremony, and then the campers get to fly their planes!
+After the campers fly their planes, our staff will convert their plane into an unpowered glider so that it can be taken home.
 The Warped Wings Fly Field is actually a manicured hay field out in Allendale.
 We encourage families to bring folding chairs, sun block, sun glasses, hats, and bug spray.
 We also tell the campers to pack an extra layer in case it gets chilly.

 After the registration fee, what are the additional costs of camp?